Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Moving Meta-Modules through Others

 \section{Moving Meta-Modules through Others}

 In this section, we show how to move a hexagonal meta-module $H_1$ through two other hexagonal meta-modules $H_2$ and $H_3$ (see \Cref{fig:meta:hexagonal:wall:2}).
 We first form six rhombical meta-modules from $H_1$ and the amoebots of $H_2$ and $H_3$ that are located between the old and new position of $H_1$.
 For that, we shift the amoebots along the red lines.
+In order to shift the amoebots along the red lines, we first contract all amoebots on the line and then expand all amoebots on the line into the other direction.
 Using the realignment primitive and the slide primitive for rhombical meta-modules, we shift the six rhombical meta-modules into the new position of $H_1$.
 Finally, we restore $H_2$ and $H_3$ by shifting the amoebots along the red lines.
 Note that we have omitted some necessary reorientations.

 \begin{lemma} We can move a hexagonal meta-module through two other hexagonal meta-modules within $O(1)$ rounds. \end{lemma}